nathania-haryanto/ng-adv/Demos/04-State/01-demo-app/src/assets/markdown/ebus.md

-Explain EventBus pattern using the Sidebar

-- Investigate `menu.service.ts` and its usage.
-- Investigate `theme.service.ts` and its usage.
+EventBus pattern allows communication between components that are not directley nested like Container / Presenter.

-- Investigate `event-bus.service.ts` and its usage in the sidebar
+- Investigate `menu.service.ts` and its usage